hchadli/file-reader-lib/README.md

 - XML: provide any implementation of `IXmlAccessAuthorizer`.
 A sample `SimpleRoleXmlAccessAuthorizer` is included where `admin` can read any path and other roles must be explicitly allowed.
 - Text: provide any implementation of `ITextAccessAuthorizer`.
 A sample `SimpleRoleTextAccessAuthorizer` is included with the same behavior.
+- JSON: provide any implementation of `IJsonAccessAuthorizer`.
+A sample `SimpleRoleJsonAccessAuthorizer` is included with the same behavior.

 ## Run tests